ajroach42/ajroach42.github.io/_posts/2016-03-25--you-can-t-do-it-all-1-weird-trick-to-get-things-done.md

 If that sounds like cheating, it is.
 I'm no good at keeping track of what things I am working on are the most important.
 I'm no good at keeping track of when the things I am working on need to be done.
 I am good at adapting to changing situations, and adding a partner or small team to a project means that I have an outside catalyst to help me make sure that the most important parts of the projects are recieving attention, and that I'm not getting too wrapped up in my systems to actually finish the things that need to be finished.

 Granted, this all hinges on finding the right team, which is an exercise left for the reader.

+This is by no means the only, or even the best, project management method that I could use.
+Hell, it's probably actually worse than most others.
+But, and this is the important part, it works pretty well for me, and doesn't make me feel like shit.

+If you're strugging to figure out how to manage the chaos in your brain, give it a shot.